programwitch/blogoklahoma/Rabbit Hole /WxAlerts-Node/readme.md

     - Wx.regions[].shortName is a shorter version of the sender's name.
 This is used when posting to Mastodon.
 (NWS Norman, NWS Shreveport or OUN, SHV)
     - Wx.regions[].note is a note space for you.
 I used it to denote coverage area, (Example: NWS Norman OK covers Western Oklahoma)

-- Mastodon.url is your instances address (Example: https://social.tulsa.ok.us, https://mastodon.social)
+- Mastodon.url is your instance's address (Example: https://social.tulsa.ok.us, https://mastodon.social)
 - Mastodon.token is your access token.
-You can get this from the Prefernces/Development.
-Add a New application to get it.
+You can get this from the Prefernces/Development. click the New Application button to get it.
 Friendly reminder: Don't share it.
 - Mastodon.postSize is your post limit.
 I belive the default is 500 characters, but your instance may set it larger.
 The limit should be visible in the bottom corner fo the post form.
 - Mastodon.postLead is your post leader (front of post).
 I set mine to our state's weather hashtag (okwx).
 Note: State + "WX" has been accepted as the standard weather hastag.
 - Mastodon.posting lets you turn off Mastodon posting.
 You can use this if you want to test all your Wx settings before sending to Mastodon.